What are Shadow Juries?

-A shadow jury is made up of individuals who closely match the demographics and backgrounds of actual jurors.
+A shadow jury is made up of individuals who closely match the demographics and backgrounds of actual juries.
 Shadow jurors are paid to watch a trial and provide attorneys with feedback at the end of each day.
 Shadow jurors were famously used in the Texas criminal jury trial of Robert Durst.

 A mock trial is tool for trial preparation that gives attorneys and the client immediate feedback from what amounts to a dress rehearsal for trial.
 Mock trial juries are made up of individuals who are legally qualified to serve as jurors who hear evidence, deliberate, and issue a verdict at end of the mock trial.
 These jurors are selected from the same jurisdiction where the actual jury will be selected from.